MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Utility/Invoke-Expression.md

 To run an example of a different cmdlet, change the value of the `$Cmdlet_name` variable to the name of the cmdlet.
 And, change the `$Example_number` variable to the example number you want to run.
-The command will fail if the example number is not valid.
+The command fails if the example number is not valid.

 ## PARAMETERS